Woyboy1/Horror-First-Person-Controller/README.md

 # Horror-First-Person-Controller
 Quick implementation of a small Unity horror first-person controller package.

+### Requirements:
+This asset was made in a URP project on Unity 6.
+The dependencies required for this asset are only Cinemachine.
+This package does NOT use the new Unity Input System.

 ### Main Features:
 - 3D player movement with a rigid-based movement
 - Sprinting feature